 Functional Addressing in CAN Bus

-It allows messages to be categorized based on their content or functionality.
-It will enable addressing a group of ECUs that have something in common, like support of a comprehensive functionality (for example, OBD).
-Functional addressing is also known as message-based addressing or broadcast addressing.
-It doesn’t rely on specific node addresses.
+Functional addressing categorizes messages based on their content or functionality.
+It enables communication with a group of ECUs that share a common capability, such as support for a comprehensive function like OBD diagnostic protocol.
+Engineers also refer to functional addressing as message-based addressing or broadcast addressing.
+Unlike physical addressing, it does not rely on specific node addresses.

 When a node wants to send a message, it assigns a particular message ID to it, and all nodes on the bus receive the message.
 Each node then decides whether the message is relevant to its function based on the message ID.
 Functional addressing simplifies network management as nodes don’t need pre-assigned addresses, but it may lead to more network traffic since all nodes receive every message.